top of page

 • graduation ceremonies at Red Rocks, as well as our first concerts, (back when you could just walk-in and camp overnight to claim general admission seating)

-*Shout out to Brad Hunt for scoring those front row seats to my first show ever, as The Kinks wisely said through song:
+*Shout out to Brad Hunt for scoring those front row seats to my first show ever, ‘cuz as The Kinks wisely sang:

 "Girls will be boys and boys will be girls / It's a mixed up, muddled up, shook up world" so "Come dancing, it's only natural."